 - West Pymble: Ku-ring-gai Aquatic Centre

-Visit our Lifestyle page to discover a range of resources on natural cleaning and how to make your own alternative to cling wrap with Beeswax Wraps.
+Visit our Lifestyle page to discover a range of resources on natural cleaning, beauty products and how to make your own alternative to cling wrap with Beeswax Wraps.

 Bulk food stores

 Take your own container or use the paper bags supplied to purchase a range of pantry staples at bulk food stores in St Ives, Warringah Mall, Chatswood, Cammeray, Crows Nest, Lane Cove, Rhodes and Willoughby.

 Bower’s Collection and Rehoming Service takes your unwanted goods and recycles or turns them into reusable items.
 Currently their free collection service is available to Ku-ring-gai residents.